sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    > Example: The code comments state that "a swap can never fail" even though the code is built to support failing swaps.

-   The protocol team can use the README (and only the README) to define invariants.
-Issues that break these invariants will be assigned Medium severity.
+   The protocol team can use the README (and only the README) to define language that indicates the codebase's restrictions and/or expected functionality.
+Issues that break these statements will be assigned Medium severity.
 High severity will be applied only if the issue falls into the High severity category in the judging guidelines.

    > Example: The README states "Admin can only call XYZ function once" but the code allows the Admin to call XYZ function twice; this is a valid Medium

    The protocol team can only use public statements to clarify language in the chosen source of truth.